CIDARLAB/cello/README.md

 #### Genetic locations

 The final DNA sequences that result from Eugene variants are then inserted into the plasmid or genomic locations specified in the UCF.
+This specification is a Genbank file and start/end insertion base-pair indexes where the sensor module (e.g. expression of LacI, AraC), circuit module (e.g. TetR homolog logic gates), and output module (e.g. fluorescence reporter driven by a regulable promoter).
 As a result, the complete DNA sequence required to implement the logic circuit in cells is generated.

 ## User constraint file [See UCF-guide.md](UCF-guide.md)